 Clutter clearing involves many decisions about what to keep and what to let go.
-To help with this, here’s a simple and highly effective method that will enable you to declutter your home with confidence.
+The Clutter Test is a highly effective method that makes the whole process very much easier.

 The Clutter Test consists of three simple questions you can ask yourself about any item: